DanDurbaca/PushTheButtons/README.md

 Intro:

-This is an overview of a PI (raspberry PI) project that we intend building inside LPEM.
+This is an overview of a PI (raspberry PI) project that we intend building inside our highscool.
 Our deadline is set for the open days (March 2020).